bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 Written by: Indresh Maurya
 Date: 30-06-202

-Dhl/Dhl Express plugin installation, testing and implementation steps
+Steps for Dhl/Dhl Express plugin installation, testing and implementation are as follows-

 **1. Installation:** Install provided plugin from joomla backend->manage->extensions->install.
 Once installed, enable it.
 ![Screenshot%202021-06-26%20at%204.17.59%20PM](Screenshot%202021-06-26%20at%204.17.59%20PM.png "Screenshot%202021-06-26%20at%204.17.59%20PM")